Stanislav Lazarev

 About Me

+Dr. Stanislav (Stas) Lazarev, MD, is an Associate Professor in the Department of Radiation Oncology.
+He provides patient care at both Mount Sinai Hospital and the New York Proton Center.
 Dr. Lazarev specializes in the personalized treatment of central nervous system (CNS) tumors, including primary and metastatic brain and spinal cord tumors in both children and adults, leptomeningeal disease (LMD), pediatric tumors, and the re-irradiation of CNS, thoracic, and hepatobiliary tumors.
-His other major focus is the radiation treatment of thoracic and hepatobiliary tumors using proton beam therapy.
-His clinical expertise includes proton craniospinal irradiation (CSI) for LMD, proton re-irradiation, proton radiotherapy for pediatric cancers, and low-dose re-irradiation for recurrent pediatric diffuse intrinsic pontine gliomas (DIPG) and diffuse midline glioma, H3 K27-altered WHO Grade 4.
+His other major focus is the radiation treatment of primary thoracic and hepatobiliary tumors using proton beam therapy.
+His clinical expertise includes proton craniospinal irradiation (CSI) for LMD, proton re-irradiation, proton radiotherapy for pediatric tumors, and low-dose re-irradiation for recurrent pediatric diffuse intrinsic pontine gliomas (DIPGs) and diffuse midline gliomas (DMGs) H3 K27-altered WHO Grade 4.

 In recognition of his dedication to compassionate and effective communication, Dr. Lazarev was honored with the Cullman Family Award for Excellence in Provider Communication in 2024.
 Out of over 117,000+ providers surveyed nationwide, Dr. Lazarev was among 89 Mount Sinai providers who ranked in the top 5% nationally in provider communication, as measured by the Press Ganey 2023 patient experience surveys.

-Dr. Lazarev is fluent in Russian, Spanish, and Portuguese, proficient in French, has basic knowledge of Hebrew, and is currentlylearning Arabic to better communicate with his diverse patient population.
+Dr. Lazarev is fluent in Russian, Spanish, and Portuguese, proficient in French, has basic knowledge of Hebrew, and is currently learning Arabic to better communicate with his diverse patient population.
 He believes that speaking to patients in their native language fosters trust and improves the quality of care.

 Dr. Lazarev’s work reflects his dedication to advancing cancer care across all settings, from local clinical practice to national and international initiatives, ensuring that his expertise benefits diverse patient populations while driving innovations in radiation oncology.